CrocSwap/ambient-ts-app/src/ambient-utils/README.md

 ## Support

-To submit any bugs, questions or request features, please see https://github.com/CrocSwap/ambient-ts-app
+To submit any bugs, questions or feature requests, please go to https://github.com/CrocSwap/ambient-ts-app